qualisys/Real-Time-Protocol-Documentation/client/index.md

  * Changed Save command.
 Added overwrite parameter.

- * Made it possible to change the capture frequency via the frequence general setting.
+ * Made it possible to change the capture frequency via the frequency general setting.

  * Changed `GetLastEvent` to `GetState`.